kimistar/lumen_swoole/README.md

 php artisan swoole:http start | restart | stop | reload
 ```

-By default,the server listens on 8080 port and runs 8 worker process.
+As you can see,the server listens on 8080 port and runs 8 worker processes.

+Then configure nginx server like this  @https://github.com/huang-yi/laravel-swoole-http
 ```nginx
 server {
     listen 80;